DavidGillsjo/turtleDSL/README.md

 3. In the menu, choose Run-> run configurations...
 4. Create a new eclipse application, change name if you want, then press Run.
 5. Now the DSL editor starts (I get a warning and a null pointer exception, seems to work anyway)
-6. Add the file association for *.TurtleBotMissionDSL in window->preferences->general->editor->file associations
+6. Skip this!
+(Add the file association for *.TurtleBotMissionDSL in window->preferences->general->editor->file associations)
 7. Open the project located in MyTurtle
 8. Chose one of the example files and press the Turtle icon in the menu bar, you should now have a generated_mission.py in the project!